-Additionally, should the Council approve the proposed amendments to restrict construction noise on federal holidays, it would also necessitate amending Section 19-7 of the Village Code which regulates parking of commercial vehicles.
+Additionally, these amendments to restrict construction noise on federal holidays, necessitate amending Section 19-7 of the Village Code which regulates parking of commercial vehicles.
 The amendment to Section 19-7 would bring all the restricted holidays into alignment and would be presented for the Council's consideration on First Reading at the April 9, 2024 Village Council meeting.